CXwudi/My-Next-Gen-Dream-PC-Builde-Guide/README.md

 1. Clean the table, get all tools standby
 2. surface book 2 standby, with all tutorial videos opened
    - specially need [this](https://www.youtube.com/watch?v=PXaLc9AYIcg) video
-3. Recording yourself the introduction used for the vlog
+3. Recording things that needed for the vlog
+   - An introduction in JP (used in intro)
+   - all parts pictures/videos (used in PC parts introduction part)
 4. Open Streaming

 ## Phase - during build